 Can MSM supplements improve the texture and softness of the hair?

-As the third most abundant mineral in the body, sulfur is undoubtedly crucial for our health and well-being .
-MSM is an excellent source of organic sulfur to create keratin which is needed for normal hair structures.
-However, dryness and brittleness of the hair is largely due to moisture loss which can be attributed to age and UV radiation from the sun.
-The sulfur provided by MSM can help the hair’s general state of health, a benefit that has been exploited by some oral and topical hair product lines.
-But there are no known studies which link sulfur deficiencies to changes in hair texture.
+As the third most abundant mineral in the body, sulfur is undoubtedly crucial for our health and well-being.
+MSM is an excellent source of organic sulfur to create keratin which is needed for typical hair structures.
+However, dryness and brittleness of the hair are mainly due to moisture loss which can be attributed to age and UV radiation from the sun.
+The sulfur provided by MSM can help the hair’s general state of health, a benefit that is highlighted by some oral and topical hair product lines.
+But there are no known studies that link sulfur deficiencies to changes in hair texture.

 - S. Shanmugan et al., The Effect of Methylsulfonylmethane on Hair Growth Promotion of Magnesium Ascorbyl Phosphate for the Treatment of Alopecia, Biomolecules and Therapeutics, 17(3), 241-248 (2009)